gravitional/note/git/src/git-submodule3.md

 deinit [-f|--force] (--all|[--] <path>…​)
 ```

 Unregister the given submodules, i.e. remove the whole submodule.$name section from .git/config together with their work tree.
-Further calls to git submodule update, git submodule foreach and git submodule sync will skip any unregistered submodules until they are initialized again, so use this command if you don’t want to have a local checkout of the submodule in your working tree anymore.
+Further calls to git submodule update, git submodule foreach and git submodule sync will skip any unregistered submodules until they are initialized again, so use this command if you don't want to have a local checkout of the submodule in your working tree anymore.

 When the command is run without pathspec, it errors out, instead of deinit-ing everything, to prevent mistakes.

-If --force is specified, the submodule’s working tree will be removed even if it contains local modifications.
+If --force is specified, the submodule's working tree will be removed even if it contains local modifications.

 If you really want to remove a submodule from the repository and commit that use git-rm(1) instead.
 See gitsubmodules(7) for removal options.